Now Reading

 Among these four options, Which of the following statements about federal student loans is true?

 To know the right answer to the question, you have to first start with the biggest advantages of federal student loans.
-And why the higher study pursuing students are preferring these types of loans.
+And why higher-study pursuing students prefer these types of loans.

 1. You Do Not Have To Submit Your Credit Records